RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 :::tip 📝 NOTE:

-For RAK811 Evaluation Board with firmware version V3.0.0.12 and below, you need to use the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) to upload the HEX file of the [Latest RAK811 Firmware](https://downloads.rakwireless.com/LoRa/RAK811/Firmware/).
+For the RAK811 Evaluation Board with firmware version V3.0.0.12 and below, you need to use the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) to upload the HEX file of the [Latest RAK811 Firmware](https://downloads.rakwireless.com/LoRa/RAK811/Firmware/).

 :::